 - Work obligations

-For those with a long-term meth problem, inpatient treatment is usually recommended.
+Inpatient (residential) treatment: For those with a long-term meth problem, inpatient treatment is usually recommended.
 Residential treatment programs require that you live at a facility 24-7 for a period of time.
-This treatment option provides medical and psychosocial therapy, group counselling, and other programs designed to facilitate your recovery.
+This treatment option provides medical and psychosocial therapy, group counseling, and other programs designed to facilitate your recovery.
 A positive, supervised environment can be just what you need to help avoid relapse and stay safe!

 What Are The Stages of Treatment?